lucitian/jr-backend-coding-test/README.md

 ## Optional (for bonus points)
 - Say for example, we need a feature where we can display featured products.
 How would you go about implementing this feature?
 (You don't need to write code for this, just describe how would you implement it)

+---

+## Project Setup by the examinee
+- Follow the "Project Setup" instructions above
+- Create a table of products under the `backend_coding_test` schema
+- Run `php artisan migrate:fresh --seed` to create dummy data
+- Run `php artisan serve` to run the project

+## Answer for the optional question
+- In order to display feature products, there are several ways to do it.
+Adding a new column in the 'product' table, named 'featured' or 'trending'.
+Wherein if certain product's featured/trending is true, then that goes with the carousel, featured, or trending section.
+Another way is to consider the time that the product was created.
+And lastly, to take note of the sales that the product made.